-Governors' criteria for evaluating success of education provided for pupils with SEND
+Governors' criteria for evaluating success of education provided for pupils with SEND of pupils with SEND

 Pupils should make progress and reach their potential.
 Detailed data analysis is shared with the curriculum sub-committee, including the governor responsible for SEND, about the achievement of all groups of pupils.